 As far as major U.S. cities go, Indianapolis gets overlooked.
 Sure it is the capital of Indiana, but some may find it difficult to name much else about the city.
 It has professional sports teams and a namesake Nascar race, but what else?
-Give it a try and a trip to Indianapolis provides history lessons as well as a peek at the future of urban planning.
-In just one perfect day, Indianapolis reveals itself boldly and unashamedly.
-By drawing drawing upon the battles of the past, Indianapolis shapes the beauty of today.
-Here is how to have a perfect day in Indianapolis.
+Dig a little deeper and you may be pleasantly surprised at the number of fun things to do in Indianapolis.

 One Perfect Day in Indianapolis: The Cultural Trail and Beyond

 There are seven art installations and multiple Pacer bike rentals along the route.
 One could spend hours traversing the trail when the weather is right.
 All in all, it is a perfect place to move and take in the sights.

 An Indianapolis native, the Vonnegut Library provides insight into the man behind novels like Cat’s Cradle and Slaughterhouse Five.
 An Indiana native and member of a relatively influential family in the city, the Vonneguts helped shaped Indianapolis.

-Near every exit there are umbrellas to encourage visitors to explore the extensive grounds of the museum.
+Near every exit, there are umbrellas to encourage visitors to explore the extensive grounds of the museum.
 An enormous Lichtenstein sculpture welcomes you to the outdoor gardens with whimsy and familiarity.
 Exhibits such as the Oldfields-Lilly House and the 52 acres of gardens show that there is as much art in nature as there is in gallery halls.
 The is one of the things to do in Indianapolis for art aficionados!

 One of the easiest and most pleasurable aspects of travel is the ability to try new foods.
 There is no shortage of delectable, regional dishes in Indianapolis.
 One such dish is sugar cream pie, the Indiana state pie.
 Dense with a smooth, honeycomb-like texture, this pie is a divine treat that shouldn’t be missed.

 As Indianapolis is quite literally in the middle of farmland, it is the true birthplace of the farm-to-table trend.
 With hyperlocal food sources, restaurants such as Bluebeard and The Eagle feature rotating menus highlighting the most in-season produce.

 No trip to a new city would be complete without a fabulous hotel stay.
 The Omni Severin Indianapolis in downtown Indianapolis combines historical charm with modern comforts.
 Located steps off of the Cultural Trail and facing Lucas Oil Stadium, the Omni Severin is ideally located for a Colts Game or an event at the convention center.
-It is also near the museum esplanade of the NCAA Hall of Champions, the Eiteljorg, and the Indiana State Museum.
+It is also near the museum esplanade of the NCAA Hall of Champions, the Eiteljorg Museum, and the Indiana State Museum.

 If you find yourself in the Midwest, Indianapolis is a great option for an affordable city full of culture and activity.
-While it is not as large as Chicago, it has Civil War history and much more pleasant weather.
+While it is not as large as Chicago, it has a Civil War history and much more pleasant weather.

 Many thanks to Visit Indy for arranging the details of my trip and allowing me to experience a perfect day in Indianapolis.
 As always, all opinions are my own.